Choice and Change of Health Professional

 Example

-Tom initially seeks health care from his family physician.
-Having assessed him, Tom’s physician refers Tom to an orthopaedic surgeon for treatment.
+Tom initially seeks health care from a family physician.
+Following the assessment, the physician refers Tom to an orthopaedic surgeon for treatment.
 Because this referral falls within the physician’s scope of practice, the referral and subsequent treatment can occur without the WSIB’s approval.
-Further, although the surgeon cares for Tom within the surgeon’s scope of practice, Tom’s family physician remains responsible for the management of Tom’s ongoing health care.
+Further, although the surgeon cares for Tom within the surgeon’s scope of practice, the family physician remains responsible for the management of Tom’s ongoing health care.

 If the initial health professional can no longer care for the worker, and must refer the worker to another health professional for ongoing care, that referral would be considered a change of health professionals.
-In all of these cases, the WSIB must pre-authorize the change.
-(See the guidelines below, entitled "Changing Health Professional.")
+In all of these cases, the WSIB must pre-authorize the change, refer to the guidelines in this policy on "Changing health professionals".

 Providing health care reports